Question: Is lower back pain early pregnancy sign of miscarriage?

 I have back pain, no bleeding or cramping?

-⇒ Use heat cold compress
+⇒ Use heat and cold compress

 ⇒ Exercise